Leonardo-Boss/suckless-site/surf.suckless.org/failing_sites.md

 ==========
 Downloads from Rapidshare and similar javascript-heavy download sites don't tend to work.
-Building downloads into surf directly rather than calling an external tool should fix this.
+Building downloads into surf directly rather than calling an external tool fixes this - see the [downloading](patches/downloading) patch.